rux616/biraitbec-workbase-improved/README.md

 Hybrid
 ------
-This mode is similar to "Standard" mode in that it's a mostly automatic process, but it allows alternate original BA2 archives (Luxor/Luxor 2k/PhyOp/Performout/Midnight Performance/Ultimate Texture Performance) to be used instead, sacrificing patched BA2 archive validation to do so.
+This mode is similar to "Standard" mode in that it's a mostly automatic process, but it allows alternate original BA2 archives (Luxor/Luxor 2k/PhyOp) to be used instead, sacrificing patched BA2 archive validation to do so.

 - Put the repack files you have downloaded into the `Repack7z` folder.
-- Put the alternate original BA2 files (Luxor/Luxor 2k/PhyOp/Performout/Midnight Performance/Ultimate Texture Performance) into the `OriginalBa2` folder.
+- Put the alternate original BA2 files (Luxor/Luxor 2k/PhyOp) into the `OriginalBa2` folder.
 - Double click on "Installer.cmd".
 (If it just opens up in Notepad or something, right click it and choose "Open" instead.)
 - A dialog box will pop up asking you to choose an output folder for the patched BA2 archives.
 By default it goes to the `PatchedBa2` folder, but you can choose a different folder. **Do not choose the Fallout 4 Data folder.**
 - The script will then proceed to validate and extract the the repack archives, then create (but **NOT** validate) the patched BA2 archives.